BardOfCodes/adv_summaries/cvpr_2019/fooling_automated_surveillance_cameras_adversarial_patches_to_attack_person_detection.md

 * The paper concludes with:

 ```
-We believe that, if we combine this technique with a sophisticated clothing simulation, we can design a T-shirt print that can make a person virtually invisible for automatic surveillance cameras (using the YOLO detector).
+We believe that, if we combine this technique with a sophisticated clothing simulation, we can design a T-shirt print
+that can make a person virtually invisible for automatic surveillance cameras (using the YOLO detector).
 ```

-Would be really amazing to see this happen! =D
+Would be really amazing to see this happen!

 **Drawback** :